Aliases for RCOR1 Gene

 GeneCards Summary for RCOR1 Gene

 RCOR1 (REST Corepressor 1) is a Protein Coding gene.
-Among its related pathways are Hemostasis and fMLP Pathway.
-GO annotations related to this gene include chromatin binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding transcription factor activity involved in negative regulation of transcription.
+Among its related pathways are Hemostasis and RNA Polymerase I Promoter Opening.
+GO annotations related to this gene include chromatin binding and transcriptional repressor activity, RNA polymerase II core promoter proximal region sequence-specific binding.
 An important paralog of this gene is RCOR3.

 UniProtKB/Swiss-Prot for RCOR1 Gene